kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

   image: mproset
 image: /blogs/
 ---

 When using dbt, you often need tools that can handle large, complex workflows and automate tasks across different environments.
-At Kestra, we’ve built a suite of features to  manage dbt projects in the best way possible, from syncing code with Git and scaling runs on-demand to flexible file management.
-Here’s how Kestra can enhance your dbt workflows and make data transformation more efficient.
+At Kestra, we’ve built a suite of features to manage dbt projects in the best way possible, from syncing code with Git, scaling your dbt workflows on-demand with [Task Runners](https://kestra.io/docs/task-runners) to flexible code management using [Namespace Files](https://kestra.io/docs/concepts/namespace-files).
+Here’s how Kestra can simplify your dbt workflows and make data transformation more scalable.

 ### Sync dbt Projects from Git and Edit Directly in Kestra